 If you use, transport, process, treat, or store radioactive material, you might be regulated by the Texas Department of State Health Services/Radiation Control , who:

-- register radiation-producing equipment
+- registers radiation-producing equipment

-- operate an emergency response program
+- operates an emergency response program

 Various oil and gas–related activities are regulated by the Railroad Commission of Texas , including: